 Long Meadow Ranch is a collection of five properties: three in Napa Valley, one in Anderson Valley, and one in West Marin.
 The operation is owned by Ted, Laddie, and Christopher Hall.
 They employ an integrated, organic farming system, using simple, sustainable methods.
 Each part of the ranch contributes to the health of the whole.
-Vineyards and wine making, olive orchards and olive oil making, cattle and horse breeding all work together in complementary fashion, as do the egg-laying poultry flock and the organic vegetable gardens.
+Vineyards and wine making, olive orchards and olive oil making, cattle and horse breeding all work in complementary fashion, as do the egg-laying poultry flock and the organic vegetable gardens.
 All crops are certified organic by California Certified Organic Farmers (CCOF) and are grown without the use of herbicides, pesticides, or chemical fertilizers.
-Bravo, Long Meadow.

 According to the website: “In the late 1800s, the majestic Long Meadow Ranch property thrived with vineyards, apple orchards, olive groves, hay and a goat milk dairy until farming fell dormant during Prohibition.
 Over the following years, the property became swallowed by the encroaching forest until the Halls bought the property in 1989.